eved1018/eved1018/README.md

 Experience
 ======
+**Regeneron** Software Engineer - NGS/GI , August 2022 – present
+- Develop, implement and deploy at-speed and at-scale solutions for both RGC-GI production and R&D experiments.

-**Albert Einstein College of Medicine** Research Trainee, June 2021 – present
+**Albert Einstein College of Medicine** Research Trainee, June 2021 – August 2022
 - Studying the effects of mutation on protein interactions by change in binding-energy using Molecular Dynamic Simulation.
 -	Designing C++/Python pipeline to perform simulation, conduct statistical analyses and generate visualizations.